egonaraujo/LostFamilyGGJ13/README.md

 # Lost Family

-Iara is a game made for Global Game Jam 13 where the theme was the sound of a heartbeat
+Lost Family is a game made for Global Game Jam 13 where the theme was the sound of a heartbeat

 # Framework